ppinedar/epcsd-spring-2023/README_en.md

 To set up the containers that are part of the basic infrastructure of the project, the following ports will be used:

 * 22181 - Apache Kafka (Zookeeper)
-* 2909 - Apache Kafka (Server)
+* 19092 - Apache Kafka (Server)
 * 54320 - PostgreSQL
-* 80800 - Adminer
+* 18080 - Adminer
-* 80801 - Used by the showcatalog microservice
+* 18081 - Used by the productcatalog microservice
-* 80802 - Used by the notification microservice
+* 18082 - Used by the user microservice

 To avoid conflicts with other installed applications, the default ports of all applications have been modified.
 Still, if there is a conflict over a port already in use, simply modifying the ports specified in the [docker-compose.yml](https://github.com/ppinedar/epcsd-spring/blob/main/docker-compose.yml) file will fix the problem.
 This link to the official docker compose documentation explains how to modify this configuration using the _ports_: [Networking in Compose](https://docs.docker.com/compose/networking/) option.

-__IMPORTANT NOTICE:__ The modified ports will also have to be changed in the microservices configuration (usually defined in the Spring application.properties file).
+__IMPORTANT NOTICE:__ The modified ports will also have to be changed in the microservices configuration (usually defined in the Spring _application.properties_ file).

 ## Installation